MuftiAnees/Monthly-Salary-Calculator/README.md

 # SalaryCalculator
- A simple code that shows you how much you earn per hour
+A simple code that shows you how much you earn per hour using your monthly income.